MKGilby/Ladybugs/readme.md

 ## Tools
 PNGOut tool is by Ken Silverman [His homepage](http://advsys.net/ken)

-MKConv2, MAD4, FontBuild2, BuildBugs and BuildMushrooms tools are made by me.
+MKConv2, MAD4, FontBuild2, BuildGFX tools are made by me.

 ## Compiling in windows environment
 1. Go into folder "work" and edit setenv.bat, set FPCDIR to point to the folder